 I’m assuming you found this article because you’re already interested in Banksy and because you’re looking to find out how to see some of his pieces.
 BUT, if that’s not the case then let me do a little explaining as to who Banksy is.

 Banksy is a street artist from England, Bristol specifically, who’s been active on the street art scene since the 1990s.
 His pieces are often satirical and usually comment on current political/societal issues and he’s known for his distinctive stenciling technique.
-He’s chosen to remain anonymous for decades now and while there are theories as to who he is nobody actually knows.
+He’s chosen to remain anonymous for decades now and while there are theories as to who he is, nothing has actually been confirmed.
+Because of his success he does now have business partners who presumably know who he is but they’re keeping it tight and it’s not been leaked.

 There’s a number of copy cats and because nobody knows who Banksy really is it can sometimes be hard to distinguish his pieces.
 There’s a lot of information out there and it can be hard to verify it.
 Banksy does have an Instagram and an official website where he announces projects so if you’re looking for information straight from the horses’ mouth so to speak then these would be the best outlets.